The LEAD Program — Coptic Orthodox Metropolis of the Southern U.S.Register

 Today

-Open to adult learners 20+.
-The October weekend in Titusville anchors each year.
+Open to all adult learners ages 20+.
+The October annual conference anchors each year.

 What we believe